Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 Why is it important to have an experienced sex crimes attorney when dealing with Rape Shield issues?

 Because the statute limits many types of evidence, the defense must navigate complex exceptions and court procedures.
-An experienced Tampa sex crimes attorney understands how to use these exceptions effectively to protect the accused and secure a fair trial.
+An experienced Tampa sex crimes attorney understands how to identify applicable exceptions, properly raise them through in camera hearings, and present them effectively to protect the accused and secure a fair trial.

 What Our Clients Are Saying